christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 He was also Mithridates Chrestus who was the brother of Mithridates VI Eupator.
 Mithridates Chrestus was recorded to have been killed by his brother Mithridates VI Eupator and then succeded by Asander, but this was an avatar switch or Flavian fiction.

 One of the main conspirators in the assassination of Julius Caesar was named Gaius Trebonius.
 In the Bosporus, the historical record states that around 17 BCE, a usurper named Scribonius appeared, claiming to be a relative of Asander's wife, Dynamis.
 He seizes power and Asander, in despair, commits suicide.
 "Trebonius" and "Scribonius" are linguistically congruent.
 This is obviously a literary trope, or imperial fiction.

+Endnotes (Chapter 5.1)

+(a) The Tibetan epic hero Gesar of gLing is explicitly called "Dru gu Gesar" —"Turk Caesar".
+This is not a coincidence.
+The Tibetan tradition, far from the reach of Roman propaganda, preserved the understanding that the title "Gesar/Kesar" was the royal title of the Turks—the very people who were the Scythian Dragon Kings.\

 **5.1.1 Julius Caesar was a Title**